ltgoslo/norec_eval/README.md

 ## Labeled categories
 While sentences are annotated wrt being *evaluative*, they are not annotated with respect to positive/negative polarity.
 The reason for this is that polarity is often mixed at the sentence-level.
 Although most of the sentences labeled as evaluative will be subjective and personal, they can also include objective sentences.
 Moreover, our annotation scheme singles out a particular category of evaluative sentences called *fact-implied non-personal*.
 Evaluative sentences are also further sub-categorized as to whether they are considered *on-topic* with respect to the object being reviewed, and whether they express the *first-person* view of the author.

+## Format
+The data is distributed in a tab-separated format, with one tsv-file per review.
+The file names correspond to the document ids in NoReC, as to make it possible to cross-reference additional information there.
+There is one sentence-annotation per line, and the fields are as follows:

+1, ID: the NoReC sentence id.
+2, E: indicates whether the sentence is evaluative (1) or not.
+3, EFINP: indicates whether it is an evaluative fact-implied non-personal sentence (1) or not (0).
+4, NOT: 1 if the evaluation in not on topic, 0 otherwise.
+5, NFP: 1 if the evaluation is not first person, i.e. does not express the view of the author, 0 otherwise.
+6, IAD: flags inter-annotator disasgreement; 1 if the annotators disagreed, 0 otherwise.
+7, text: the tokenized sentence.

 ## Cite
 If you use this dataset, please cite the following paper: